 FAQs on Previous Year Short & Long Questions With Answers: Public, Private and Global Enterprises - Business Studies (BST) Class 11 - Commerce

-1. What are the differences between public, private, and global enterprises?
+1. What are the main differences between public, private, and global enterprises?

 Ans.
-Public enterprises are owned and operated by the government, private enterprises are owned and operated by individuals or groups, and global enterprises operate in multiple countries and have a global presence.
+Public enterprises are owned and operated by the government, focusing on providing services to the public.
+Private enterprises are owned by individuals or groups and aim to generate profit.
+Global enterprises operate in multiple countries, adapting their strategies to different markets while maintaining a unified brand.

-3. What are the advantages of public enterprises compared to private enterprises?
+3. What are the advantages of private enterprises over public enterprises?

 Download as PDF